-7Augustine one of the greatest Catholic Church fathers, Roman Philosopher Severenus Boethius 1385 in his DeTrinitate and Saint Thomas Aquinas in his Summa Contra Gentiles and Summa Theologia (1256 - 1259) 8 The charter of rights endorsed by King John of England at Runnymede on the 15th June 1215, which specifically proclaimed rights of men on equality, freedom and liberty.
+7Augustine one of the greatest Catholic Church fathers, Roman Philosopher Severenus Boethius 1385 in his DeTrinitate and Saint Thomas Aquinas in his Summa Contra Gentiles and Summa Theologia (1256 - 1259) 8 The charter of rights endorsed by King John of England at Runnymede on the 15th June 1215, and liberty.
 In the modern times, such sacrosanct acknowledgements were inter alia made through the Lesotho Human Rights Act10, International Covenant on Civil and Political Rights (ICCPR)11 The Universal Declaration on Human Rights,12 African Charter on Human and Peoples Rights13.
 There are in addition, several international treaties and conventions on same.